 As a termly treat boarders are taken to a restaurant of their choice.
 Towards the end of the academic year a special trip is planned to destinations such as Harry Potter World or Thorpe Park.

 Weekend trips and activities are supervised by Houseparents supported by members of the academic staff.
 Some weekend activities are charged as an additional cost.

 Boarding House Meeting

 The Boarding House Meeting is held on a Monday in the Family Room and attendance for boarders is mandatory.
 Topics for discussion are many and varied including the weekly menu, evening and weekend activities as well as Houseparent expectations with regard to behaviour, cleanliness and tidiness.

-Boarders can raise any issues they wish such as decoration of the boarding house.
+Boarders are actively encouraged to contribute their views on the operation of the boarding house.
 Matters discussed may include decor of the boarding house, use of communal rooms, living together, games to play or places to visit.
 The meeting minutes are shared with the Senior Leadership Team and Heads of House who take any necessary action.
 Alternatively, for those of a shyer disposition, matters can be written down confidentially and placed in the suggestion box by the Boarding Office.